tomcatmanager/tomcatmanager/docs/interactive.rst

   tomcat-manager> config edit

 This file uses the `TOML <https://toml.io/>`_ file format.
-Create a table called ``settings``, and use key/value pairs to set values of any of the available settings.
+Create a table called ``settings``, and use key/value pairs to set values for any of the available settings.
-These settings are applied when the application first runs.
+These settings are applied when the application first runs, and after you finish editing the config file.
 My config file contains:

 .. code-block:: toml